clebig/vitalpbx_ha/README.md

 d.- Corosync, Pacemaker, PCS and lsyncd.

 ## Configurations
 We will configure in each server the IP address and the host name.
-Go to the web interface to: Admin>System Settinngs>Network Settings.<br>
+Go to the web interface to: <strong>Admin>System Settinngs>Network Settings</strong>.<br>
-First change the Hostname, remember press the Check button.<br>
+First change the Hostname, remember press the <strong>Check</strong> button.<br>
 Disable the DHCP option and set these values<br>

 | Name          | Master                 | Slave                 |